-Today, we know that this is not the case.
-There is a potential to explore the opportunity to transform purely digital information through the physical mechanisms of a robot.
-Robotic drawing has demonstrated some capability for nuanced mark making, however, it is not clear how accessible this is, how well it can be used, how valuable it is or how effective it is in complement to human expression.
-This paper is an initial study into this area.
+The traditional etching medium has a reliance on physical mark making, which is captured on the print plate.
+Therefore, purely digital approaches, i.e, predominantly screen based digital media, do not sufficiently emulate the nuances of tactile interaction.
+However, a robot provides a unique opportunity to transform purely digital information through the physical mechanisms of a robot.
+Therefore, a robot potentially has some capability for nuanced mark making.
+However, it is not clear how accessible this is, how well it can be used, how valuable it is or how effective it is in complement to human expression.